-Key audit matters are those matters that, in our professional judgment, were of most significance in the audit of the financial statements and include the most significant assessed risks of material misstatement (whether or not due to fraud) identified by us, including those which had the greatest effect on: the overall audit strategy; the allocation of resources in the audit; and directing the efforts of the engagement team.
-We summarise below the key audit matter (unchanged from 2019), in arriving at our audit opinion above, together with our key audit procedures to address this matter and, as required for public interest entities, our results from those procedures.
-This matter was addressed, and our results are based on procedures undertaken, in the context of, and solely for the purpose of, our audit of the financial statements as a whole, and in forming our opinion thereon, and consequently are incidental to that opinion, and we do not provide a separate opinion on this matters.
+Key audit matters are those matters that, in our professional judgement, were of most significance in the audit of the financial statements and include the most significant assessed risks of material misstatement (whether or not due to fraud) identified by us, including those which had the greatest effect on: the overall audit strategy; the allocation of resources in the audit; and directing the efforts of the engagement team.
+We summarise below the key audit matter (unchanged from 2020), in arriving at our audit opinion above, together with our key audit procedures to address this matter and, as required for public interest entities, our results from those procedures.
+This matter was addressed, and our results are based on procedures undertaken, in the context of, and solely for the purpose of, our audit of the financial statements as a whole, and in forming our opinion thereon, and consequently are incidental to that opinion, and we do not provide a separate opinion on this matter.

-The risk Our response Carrying amount of quoted investments (£96.2m; 2019: £97.7m) Low risk, high value The Company's portfolio of quoted investments makes up 98% of the Company's total assets (by value) and is considered to be the key driver of results.
-We do not consider these investments to be at a high risk of Our procedures included: Tests of detail: Agreeing the valuation of 100 per cent of investments in the portfolio to externally quoted prices; and Refer to page 42 (Audit Committee Report), page 59 (accounting policy) and page 65 (financial disclosures). significant misstatement, or to be subject to a significant level of judgement because they comprise liquid, quoted investments.
-However, due to their materiality in the context of the financial statements as a whole, they are considered to be the area which had the greatest effect on our overall audit strategy and allocation of resources in planning and completing our audit.
-Enquiry of Depositary: Agreeing 100 per cent of investment holdings in the portfolio to independently received third party confirmations from the Depositary.
-Our results: We found the carrying amount of quoted investments to be acceptable (2019: acceptable).
+The risk Our response Carrying amount of quoted investments (£117.7m; 2020: £96.2m) Refer to page 44 (Audit Committee Report), pages 62 and 63 (accounting policy) and pages 67, 68 and 74 (financial disclosures).
+The risk Low risk, high value The Company's portfolio of quoted investments makes up 99% (2020: 98%) of the Company's total assets (by value) and is considered to be the key driver of results.
+We do not consider these investments to be at a high risk of significant misstatement, or to be subject to a significant level of judgement because they comprise liquid, quoted investments.
+However, We performed the detailed tests below rather than seeking to rely on controls, because the nature of the balance is such that detailed testing is determined to be the most effective manner of obtaining audit evidence.
+Our procedures included: • Tests of detail: Agreeing the valuation of 100% of investments in the portfolio to externally quoted prices; and due to their materiality in the context of the financial statements as a whole, they are considered to be the area which had the greatest effect on our overall audit strategy and allocation of resources in planning and completing our audit.
+Enquiry of Depositary: Agreeing 100% of investment holdings in the portfolio to independently received third party confirmations from the Depository.
+Our results: We found the carrying amount of quoted investments to be acceptable (2020: acceptable).